 Alana is a licensed Counselor, Interventionist, Life Coach and Eating Disorders specialist, she is also the heart and soul of Treatment Alternatives Center and oversees the daily operations.
 She came to the United States from Russia and worked as a professional in the financial sector designing the planning and implementation of long term financial security for others.
-Alana attributes her success in work and in life to her deep and genuine compassion for others.
+Alana attributes her success in work and life to her deep and genuine compassion for others.
 Operating from a true level of integrity, she tirelessly works with those who come to Treatment Alternatives in search for a better way to live.
 Today Treatment Alternatives Center is her passion, and she is proud to be actively involved in an industry that is directly responsible for contributing to the betterment of individuals and society as a whole.

-Having accomplished much in her own life, Alana’s enthusiasm, leadership and zest for life, is a wonderful example to those who come to Treatment Alternatives, and especially our women clients, of how anyone can accomplish any goal they set for themselves in life, once they make a decision.
+Having accomplished much in her own life, Alana’s enthusiasm, leadership, and zest for life is a wonderful example to those who come to Treatment Alternatives, and especially our women clients, of how anyone can accomplish any goal they set for themselves in life, once they make a decision.

 Sean Young – Primary Therapist

 Sean Young Graduated West Virginia University 93’ with B.A.
 I am certified by Florida Certification Board (FCB) and The International Certification & Reciprocity board (ICRC).
 I have worked in the therapeutic community for over 10 years with adolescents and adults.
 I use CBT and DBT with individuals to help build a strong foundation with their recovery.
-I have dedicated my practice to providing each client individual support and attention as needed to meet treatment goals, and help clients identify and build on strengths to maintain long term success.
+I have dedicated my practice to providing each client with individual support and attention as needed to meet treatment goals, and help clients identify and build on strengths to maintain long term success.

 Dr. Frantz E. Colin – Director of Utilization Review

 Received his Doctor of Medicine (MD) in 2008 from Medical University of the Americas, Nevis, WI.
 He was certified by the Educational Commission for Foreign Medical Graduates (ECFMG) on November 19, 2009.
 He currently is the Acting Director for the Utilization Review Department with Treatment Alternatives based in Boca Raton, FL.
 Treatment Alternatives is an Addiction, Drug Rehab Facility involved in the treatment of addictions and assistance with maintaining sobriety he learned the importance of mental health education and awareness, prior to individuals seeking recovery.
 A former Alumni of Barry University c/o 1999, he is also an adjunct faculty for The Barry University School of Nursing and Public Health.
-Currently, Dr. Colin is the CEO/Founder of the Colin Cares Foundation, Inc. www.colincaresfoundation.org a non-for-profit created to put an end to stigma, shame and fear associated with mental health illness, by raising awareness and providing public education.
+Currently, Dr. Colin is the CEO/Founder of the Colin Cares Foundation, Inc. www.colincaresfoundation.org a not-for-profit created to put an end to stigma, shame, and fear associated with mental health illness, by raising awareness and providing public education.
 The communities targeted are those communities which are impacted mostly by cultural stigmas, ie African –American, Caribbean, Hispanic and LGBT communities.
 Dr. Colin also plans to guide individuals to seek appropriate treatment, and create and implement strategies to reduce the rates of suicide by implementing suicide prevention plans and other mental health safety plans.
-He volunteers regularly, with community based organizations targeting and assisting to eradicate the spread of HIV/AIDS locally and globally and he also promotes the importance of LGBT Health.
+He volunteers regularly, with community-based organizations targeting and assisting to eradicate the spread of HIV/AIDS locally and globally and he also promotes the importance of LGBT Health.